BoundlessStudio/fantastic-disco/README.md

 # Fantastic Disco

 TODO List:
-- Add Open AI Shell Tool + Cloudflare Sandbox SDK
+- Add Open AI Shell Tool + Cloudflare Sandbox SDK (this need to be in a WORKER)

 ## Getting Started